linode/docs/docs/guides/development/react/create-react-app-with-appwrite/index.md

 Before diving into the `Films` component, it is useful to have a tool put together for making the connection to the Appwrite database.

 For this purpose, create a new file in the `src` subdirectory, naming the file `utils.js`.
-Give the file the following contents, and find the example file [here](/src/example-app-src/utils.js).
-The code is marked with comments to elucidate each part.
+Then, give the file the contents you see below.
+You can find the full example file [here](example-app-src/utils.js).

 {{< file "src/utils.js" js >}}
 // Import the necessary modules from the Appwrite SDK. import { Account, Client, Databases } from 'appwrite';

-// Establish an Appwrite client connection to the server. const appwriteClient = new Client();
+// Create an Appwrite client for connecting to the server. const appwriteClient = new Client();
 const appwriteAccount = new Account(appwriteClient);